tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

   returning to miner.py.
 If miners return work very close to each other, the hub will cache results and send one at a time.

-* miner.py is exactly the same as for a single miner.
+* miner.py is exactly the same as for a single miner, from ../Verilog_Xilinx_Port

 * Every FPGA in the cluster now includes a hub.
 For leaf nodes it acts as a serial send buffer.
 Other nodes are configured with external